This manual describes how to install and configure SL1.

 Data Collection

-Data Collectors are the SL1 nodes or appliances that retrieve data from monitored devices.
-In a distributed system, nodes or appliances that perform the data collection function also perform some pre-processing of collected data and execute automation actions.
+In a distributed system, nodes or appliances retrieve data from monitored devices and perform some pre-processing of collected data and execute automation actions.

-The following appliances can perform the collection function:
+The following appliances can perform the data collection function:

 Message Collection

-The SL1 appliances that receive and process inbound, asynchronous syslog and trap messages from monitored devices.
+In a distributed system, nodes or appliances receive and process inbound, asynchronous syslog and trap messages from monitored devices.

 The following nodes or appliances can perform the message collection function:

-• In distributed systems that use the SL1 agent, the Message Collector passes agent data to the Database server.
-On these distributed systems, the Message Collector must be a stand-alone node or appliance, not a combination Data Collector/Message Collector.
+NOTE: In distributed systems that use the SL1 agent, the Message Collector passes agent data to the Database Server.
+On these distributed systems, the Message Collector must be a standalone node or appliance, not a combination Data Collector/Message Collector.

-• Data Collector.
-A Data Collector can also perform the message collection function in addition to the data collection function.
+- Data Collector.
+A Data Collector can also perform the message collection function in addition to data collection.

 What is SL1 Extended?

-SL1 Extended Architecture includes the following additional SL1 nodes or appliances:
+SL1 Extended Architecture includes the following additional SL1 functions:

+SL1 Extended includes a Compute Cluster that includes a minimum of three Compute Nodes.
 Compute nodes are the SL1 appliances that transport, process, and consume the data from Data Collectors and the SL1 Agent.
 SL1 uses Docker and Kubernetes to deploy and manage these services.
-T
+The compute node sends configuration data to the Database Server and performance date to the Storage Node cluster.

 Storage